 Note: this is the first recipe in the blog post.

-Serving suggestions: I add chickpeas for protein, but you can omit them and just add more veggies.
+Serving suggestions: I add chickpeas for protein, but you can omit them and just add more veggies, depending on how you’re serving this.
 And if you don’t have pine nuts, add another toasted nut or seed, such as almonds or pepitas.